-A cortisone shot is sometimes used as treatment for chronic Achilles tendonitis, but the fact that these injections can cause the Achilles tendon to rupture means this is a rarely recommended treatment option.
+A cortisone shot is sometimes used as a the treatment for chronic Achilles tendonitis, but the fact that these injections can cause the Achilles tendon to rupture means this is a rarely recommended treatment option.

 If other treatment methods fail, a doctor might recommend surgery for chronic Achilles tendonitis treatment; during the Achilles tendonitis recovery period, a rehab brace may be recommended.

 Achilles Tendonitis Prevention